learnbyexample/practice_python_projects/practice_python_projects.md

     * If AI has squares with three moves done, choose a random move among such indexes.
 This will result in AI winning.
     * Else, if user has squares with three moves done, again choose a random move.
 If there were multiple such indexes, user can win in the next move.
 User winning is possible with the current algorithm if the very first move is made by the user.
 * If there are no winning moves, first check if there are any winning squares left at all.
 If none are remaining, return a random move.
-* Only two possible choices are left — user has higher maximum weight and AI has equal to or higher maximum weight.
-Also, there cannot be any square with three moves made by the same player, since that case is already covered.
+* Only two possible choices are left — user has a higher maximum weight and AI has equal to or higher maximum weight.
+Also, there cannot be any square with three moves made by the same player, since that case was already covered.
     * As seen earlier, there can be multiple indexes with the same maximum weight.
     * When user has the higher maximum weight, AI needs to choose the index where its own weights are the best.
     * When AI has equal to or higher maximum weight, the index where user's weight is the most is chosen so that user's future chances are reduced.